nagadakos/nagadakos.github.io/_posts/2018-09-23-dropout-effect-discussion.md

 *Figure2: Keras and PyTorch with NO Dropout layers: Accuracy vs Epochs curves*

-The results are summurized in Table 1.
+The results are summarized in Table 1.
 Testing was done by averaging over 1000 iterations of testing the networks on the test set.
 Notice the difference of the Standard Deviations between Drop and No-Drop approaches.
 It turns out that we can depend on a network with Dropout Layers to be consistently better that one that does not!